timmahrt/pysle/README.rst

 - ported code to use the new unicode IPA-based isledict (the old one was ascii)

+- (Oct 20, 2016) Integration tests added; using Travis CI and Coveralls for build automation.
+No new functionality added.

 Ver 1.3 (March 15, 2016)